 Another disadvantage for the Buyer can be found when the Seller has an existing mortgage on the property that the Buyer is purchasing by Land Contract.
 If the Seller does not payoff the existing mortgages before the time the Buyer pays off the entire purchase price outlined in the Land Contract, the transfer of the deed can become an issue as there still is a claim to the deed from the Seller's original mortgage.
 The Buyer should determine in advance whether or not any mortgages exist on the property being purchased, and then require by contract that the Seller to pay off all mortgages prior to the final payment being made on the contract, with penalties should the Seller fail to do so.
 But be advised that if the Seller does not adhere to such stipulations, the Buyer may be required to pay off the mortgages that encumbers the property before the deed can be transferred.

-Ready to CREATE YOUR OWN a Land Contract legal document?
+Ready to CREATE YOUR OWN Land Contract legal document?

 See Standard Legal's Land Contract Legal Forms Software >

 Want to LEARN MORE about Land Contracts?

-See our Q & A series on Land Contracts at 'Ask Standard Legal' >
+See our Q & A on Land Contracts at 'Ask Standard Legal' >